ropali/used_bike_price_prediction/README.md

 # Used Bike Price Prediction Using Machine Learning
-A predictive model to get the resell value of any bike in India given some features like brand,mileage power etc.
+A predictive model to get the resell value in rupees of any bike in India given some features like brand,mileage power etc.

 ## Project Organization